Share their stories

 Prayer needs

-Ask the Lord to assist Chang to be steadfast in faith as he faces an indefinite detainment.
-May the Lord find a way to release Chang from his chains!
+Pray that the Lord assist Changchun to be steadfast in faith as he faces an indefinite detainment.
+May the Lord find a way to release Changchun from his chains!

-Pray for Chang’s wife, Enlin, and daughter, Chang Zhiling.
-May God strengthen their faith to endure this time of separation from their husband/father and may God provide for their needs.
+Pray for Changchun’s family.
+May God strengthen their faith to endure this time of separation and may God provide for their needs.

 Suggested gifts